 - Do they have families or own homes?
 What are their approaches to those things?

-- What type of jobs do they work, and how much do they make?
+- Which types of jobs do they work, and how much do they make?

 - What are they afraid of, what inspires them, and what are they hoping for in the future?

 - Where do your company and product fit in with these concerns?